-Currently at VMware working on vCloud Hybrid Service providing the power of cloud computing with the flexibility allowed by virtualization.
+Currently working on vCloud Air at VMware providing the power of cloud computing with the flexibility of virtualization.
 Previously the Software Engineer at StopBadware, a non-profit with a mission of making the Web safer through the prevention, mitigation, and remediation of badware websites.

 A former banquet manager, I originally began learning to program only to assist in my hobby of stock trading with no intention of a career change.
 Soon it was clear I was enjoying the coding not because it would lead to better trading, but because I was enjoying the act of writing code itself - more so than I had ever enjoyed doing anything.
 It was then I decided my future lay not with hotels, but with software development.

 Shaded boxes represent relative amount of experience, e.g. five boxes indicate the technologies used most extensively.